Bond yields slip with oil as Draghi re-affirms policy rethink

 want to make the same mistake again," Aviva's head of euro

-yield down more than 15 bps last week, may soon be reversed.
+saw yields fall more than 15 bps last week, may soon kick into

 "It would seem that the bulls are gradually running out of